Patrick has had many poems published in such venues as YOUNG AMERICAN

 KITHAIRON

-Patrick's 1990 poem "Kithairon" is being republished in the forthcoming book PENGUIN BOOK OF CLASSICAL MYTH.
+Patrick's 1990 poem "Kithairon" was republished in Jenny March's PENGUIN BOOK OF CLASSICAL MYTHS (2008).

 Pruning wild limbs on Mt.
 Kithairon